cderose/dh-courses/CalRBS2023/tutorials/gephi-tutorial.md

 **Betweenness centrality** – Measures how often a node is on the shortest path to any other node in the network.
 Nodes with a high betweenness centrality are strategically positioned within the network.
 **Modularity** – Detects communities (or subgroups) within the network.
 **Eigenvector centrality** – Measures a node's influence in a network based on that node's connections.

+Whenever we run a statistic, the results become available in the "Appearance" section over the Overview pane.
+They also appear in our data spreadsheets in the Data Laboratory.

 # Creating a time slider
 To visualize how our network changes over the course of the play, we can create a time slider.